GetLawyer/GetLawyer/README.md

 Powered by Bootstrap, SQL, and other aging technologies.

+#### Required Information

+This repository contains a full website as well as database setup scripts and other miscellany.
+A brief guide:

+- `/docs` Documentation makefiles and output
+- `/mySQL` Database setup scripts
+- `/site-root` Website root
+- `/tests` Unit tests in Python

+For building docs and building/running website, see below.

 #### Build/Install instructions

 **Database/Website setup**

+(Assumes you already have the standard CSCI3308 packages installed.)

 Navigate to the `mySQL` directory and start MySQL: